FTC7393/evlib_book/src/evlib/Vuforia-and-OpenCV-Beacon-Color-Detection.md

 }
 ```

 This concludes the tutorial for now.
-Check back later for more updates and sample code, or return to
+Check back later for more updates and sample code, or go on to
-the the [Home](Home.md) page for an index of other things you can do with EVLib.
+the [Features](Features.md) page for an index of other things you can do with EVLib.